Swap Zucchini with Yellow Squash, Eggplant, Spaghetti Squash, Cucumber, and Pattypan Squash.

 Whether eating it raw or cooked, yellow squash is packed with flavor and texture.

-Its mild and slightly sweet taste makes for a great addition to salads, sandwiches, soups, casseroles, and more.
+Its mild and slightly sweet taste makes for a good addition to salads, sandwiches, soups, casseroles, and more.

 Whenever cooked, its texture is tender yet slightly crisp, which makes it a great substitute for zucchini in recipes.